aviate-labs/setup-dfx/README.md

 # Setup The Internet Computer SDK

-This action sets up a dfx environment, also includes `moc`.
+This action sets up a dfx environment, also includes `moc` and `vessel`.

 **!** Only supports Ubuntu virtual environments.